ArionMiles/ArionMiles.github.io/content/posts/lambda.md

  - serverless
 ---

-Last week a friend told me about a new app he was writing and it involved use of an application which was quite CPU heavy, and we wondered if we could save CPU costs by offloading that workload to a AWS Lambda function.
-I had never touched AWS Lambda prior to this, and I had a vague overview of what serverless applications were from a presentation I did for a college course, but I was very bored in lockdown and the prospect seemed fun, so I took upon myself to make this happen.
+Last week a friend told me about a new app he was writing and it involved use of an application which was quite CPU heavy, and we wondered if we could save CPU costs by offloading that workload to an AWS Lambda function.
+I had never touched AWS Lambda prior to this, and I had a vague overview of what serverless applications were from a presentation I did for a college course, but I was very bored in lockdown and the prospect seemed fun, so I took it upon myself to make this happen.

 TL;DR for serverless paradigm: A Lambda function is basically a stateless execution environment, which is only fired up on demand, so it saves costs of managing, hosting full fledged servers (also called serverful apps).
 So whenever you need something done, you trigger your function, it takes your input, carries out whatever operation you program it to, returns a response and shuts down until it is triggered again.